silentorbit/SilentGitSync/README.md

 # GitSync

-Makes sure all git repos have the correct remotes and are pushed
+Makes sure all your git repos are fully pushed to the right location

+ - Scan for all git repos
+ - Add/update remote paths and push